-How to Load Film Olympus Om 1
+How to Load 35mm Film into the Olympus OM-1 Camera

 This guide will show you how to load film into your Olympus OM-1 and how to make sure the camera is functioning properly.
 If this is your first time using your Olympus OM-1, make sure to read through the before you load film section.

 The Olympus OM-1 is a mechanical camera so it will work without a battery.
 However, a battery is required to use the light meter built into the camera, which makes using it easier.

 The Olympus OM-1 was designed to use a PX625 mercury battery, which are no longer available due to containing mercury.
 Fortunately, you can find 625A battery online.

 The on/off switch on the Olympus OM-1 turns the light meter on or off.
 It does not prevent the shutter from being fired.